jamesNicholasRyan/Battleships/README.md

 ![](./images/submarine.png)
 ![](./images/patrolBoat.png)

-When called apon, each ship has a method that works out the correct orientation and placement of the ships *body cells*, depending on their *position* & *type* (length):
+When called upon, each ship has a method that works out the correct orientation and placement of the ships *body cells*, depending on their *position* & *type* (length):
 ```js
  createBodyCells(position) {
     this.bodyCells = []